tensorflow/gan/tensorflow_gan/examples/colab_notebooks/README.md

-## CIFAR10 on Cloud TPU
+## TensorFlow Estimator and Cloud TPU Tutorials

-Author: Tom Brown, Joel Shor, David Westbrook

 ### How to run